Home Jobs Re-Entering the Workforce During the Pandemic: What You Need to Know

 Re-Learn Your Rights

-As a worker in the middle of a pandemic, keep in mind that your workplace rights still apply.
-There may even be more rules and regulations around your rights, so make sure to update your knowledge on this.
+As a worker in the middle of a pandemic, remember that your workplace rights still apply.
+There may even be more rules and regulations around your rights, so update your knowledge on this.

 Narrow Your Job Search

-This may not sound like a good idea, but the best way to receive a job is sometimes to narrow your focus in certain areas.
-This will help you tweak your resume accordingly and will help you grow more knowledgeable about the sort of people they look for.
+This may not sound like a good idea, but sometimes, the best way to get a job is to narrow your focus in certain areas.
+This will help you tweak your resume accordingly and become more knowledgeable about the sort of people they look for.

 It is also even more important during the pandemic because some businesses have decided they would stop hiring.
-Instead of trying to find a needle in the haystack in some of the industries experiencing hardships, you can shoot your shot with the businesses that are booming at the moment.
+Instead of trying to find a needle in the haystack in some industries experiencing hardships, you can shoot your shot with the businesses booming at the moment.

-Places like Walmart, Domino’s, or Walgreens may be suitable places to start.
-They are likely to have weathered the pandemic with even greater sales.
+Walmart, Domino’s, or Walgreens may be suitable places to start.
+These stores are likely to have weathered the pandemic with even greater sales.

 Try to Stay Positive